 Water softening refers to the removal of metal cations, such as magnesium and calcium, from water.
 The resulting water is better for washing and drinking.
+A Water Softener Shower Head can help you get soft water in your shower with a simple installation.

 Apart from ion exchange, which is the most common water softening method, some other processes are also in use these days.
 A pressing question that arises is whether these methods work or not.